DaveVED/StableStudio/packages/stablestudio-plugin-sagemaker/README.md

 ## How it works
 As of the time of writing, you can easily deploy Stable Diffusion XL models (0.8 and 1.0) to Amazon SageMaker, using Amazon SageMaker JumpStart.
 Once the model(s) are deployed and you have Amazon SageMaker Hosting endpoints up and running, you can use this plugin to execute inference with the SageMaker endpoints.

+### Considerations for the beta
+1. Authentication is not supported in the beta.
+AWS credentials are obtained by using Amazon Cognito Identity Pools with Guest access.
+By knowing the identity pool identifier, a malicious user could potentially invoke the SageMaker endpoint(s) or access the generated images.
+Consider implementing integration with Amazon Cognito User Pools to federate with your identity provider and revoke guest access.
+2. StableStudio is a client-side React application running in the browser; as a consequence, internet access is required to connect to the following AWS endpoints:
+   - SageMaker Runtime
+   - DynamoDB
+   - Amazon S3

 ## Getting Started

 ### Create the required AWS Resources